mathiaslyngbye/mathiaslyngbye.github.io/gear.md

     This is my daily commute bag.
 Small (~12L) and durable.
 Fits my work PC, charger(s), assorted small things, and a water bottle.

-* IKEA RENSARE clothes bag (set of 3)
+* IKEA RENSARE

+    Packing cubes.
 I own many of these, and replace them as they wear out.
     I use these when packing clothes in any space larger than my backpack.
     Availability is a bit spotty.